The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-Read more: of Course, you can see Central Park in many famous movies and television shows, but have you ever made a 3D tour of this place of worship?
-Just follow the link below to cross this adventure off your list of virtual tours.
+Read more: of Course, Central Park we have all seen in many famous movies and television shows.
+But not everyone made 3D tour of this iconic place.
+Just follow the link below to address this gap in the list of your virtual tours.

 Cost: Free